Wondering what breed of horse has the best temperament? Get to know the best no-drama, gentle giants.

 Eager to Learn More?
 Visit The Appaloosa Horse Club.

-Stout and sweet, this “light draft” breed is beloved for its dorsal stripe and roached black and tan mane as it is for its endearing personality.
+Stout and sweet, this “light draft” breed is as beloved for its dorsal stripe and roached black and tan mane, as it is for its endearing personality.

 These pint-sized horses are as sturdy enough to carry kids and adults and calm enough to put even the most anxious riders at ease.
 You’ll also see this breed pulling carts, enjoying trail rides, doing dressage, and much more.

 The Norwegian Fjord is one of the oldest horse breeds, with pure bloodlines going back 4,000 years!

 You might like riding a Norwegian Fjord if you:

 - Want to take things slowly: Fjord horses are known for their calm and willing demeanor, but they will hustle when the job demands a little extra energy.

 - Love being on display: Be ready to stop for passersby who want to take selfies with your steed — people are drawn to this breed’s kind manner and cute appearance.